Drugs, Prostitution, and the Spanish GDP – A Love Story

 Spain, of course, has a lot to gain by bringing their massive underground economy above board.
 The official economy (as any prostitute, unlicensed English teacher, or small business owner knows) is nonsense.

 Small businesses all around work just like the Popular Party, with the official accounts, which are presented to the Tax Ministry, and then “la contabilidad B” which tells the real story.
 Large companies have more legal ways of getting around the system, and politicians can create laws to retroactively make whatever they did last year legal.

 According to my own unofficial estimates, damn near everybody is participating in the underground economy somehow.

-But if the National Statistics Institute manages to bring sex and drugs into the above-board economy, it will raise the GDP, thus lowering the debt-to-GDP ratio that Europe has been bitching about for so long.
-And all that without building a single factory or creating a single new job… Thanks to coke and hookers, things which the Spanish love anyway.
+But if the National Statistics Institute (or Instituto Nacional de Estadística, in Spanish) manages to bring sex and drugs into the above-board economy, it will raise the GDP, thus lowering the debt-to-GDP ratio that Europe has been bitching about for so long.
+And all that without building a single factory or creating a single new job… And all thanks to coke and hookers, things which the Spanish love anyway.